KomodoPlatform/developer-docs/docs/basic-docs/komodo-platform-overview/start-here/orientation.md

 ## Assumptions for this Documentation

 The Komodo Platform is cutting-edge blockchain technology.
-To limit the scope of what we cover on the technical-documentation website, we're going to list some prerequisite knowledge.
+To limit the scope of what we cover on the technical-documentation website, we list the following prerequisite knowledge.

 #### Familiarity with the Concept of Blockchain Technology